LosefDevLab/losefchat/README.en.md

 **Commit Message Format**:

-- Create JIRA ticket for feature/fix first
+- Create issues for feature/fix first
 - Use these prefixes:
   - `Add for #x: `
   - `Update for #x: `